Todd Gloria: Tenure

 Gloria was chair of the city's Budget and Finance Committee from 2011 to 2016.
 Gloria represented San Diego on the San Diego Metropolitan Transit System Board and SANDAG, where he chaired the transportation committee.
-As the Council member for District Three, he also took charge in the merger of multiple homelessness organizations in the city of San Diego.
-By doing so, Gloria aimed to unify San Diego's allocated resources in the fight to end homelessness in the city.In December 2012, at its first meeting after new members took office, Gloria was unanimously elected to serve as Council President, replacing retiring President Tony Young.
+As the Council member for District Three, he also took charge in the merger of multiple homelessness organizations in San Diego.
+By doing so, Gloria aimed to consolidate the city's allocated resources to help end homelessness.
+In December 2012, at its first meeting after new members took office, Gloria was unanimously elected to serve as Council President, replacing retiring President Tony Young.

-On December 10, 2014, the city council voted 4–5 on a motion of whether to reappoint Gloria as council president for the new term, with Sherri Lightner joining the four council Republicans to defeat the measure.
+On December 10, 2014, the city council voted 4–5 on a motion to reappoint Gloria as council president for the new term, with Sherri Lightner joining the four council Republicans to defeat the measure.
 The council then voted 7–2 to appoint Lightner as council president, with Gloria and David Alvarez in opposition.

 Interim Mayor

 Upon the resignation of Mayor Bob Filner on August 30, 2013, Gloria became the interim mayor of San Diego, with limited powers.
-This made San Diego the second largest city in the United States (after Houston) to have an openly gay mayor at that time.
+His new interim role led to San Diego becoming the second-largest city in the United States, after Houston, with an openly gay mayor.
 He served until March 3, 2014, when mayor-elect Kevin Faulconer was sworn in.
-While serving as interim mayor, he remained the City Councilmember for District 3 and retained the title of City Council President; however, City Council President Pro Tem Sherri Lightner carried out the duties of the Council President.
+While serving as interim mayor, Gloria remained the City Councilmember for District 3 and retained the title of City Council President; however, City Council President Pro Tem Sherri Lightner carried out the duties of the Council President.
 Gloria was considered a possible candidate to replace Filner but chose not to run.

 As interim mayor, Gloria reversed several of Filner's actions.
 He ordered city police and zoning code officers to resume enforcement actions against medical marijuana, re-hired lobbying firms in Sacramento and Washington that Filner had fired, and ordered public records be made more quickly and easily available to citizens.

 Gloria's administration authored and released a draft of the San Diego Climate Action Plan.